section-engineering-education/engineering-education/content/articles/adding-custom-floating-action-button-to-bottom-navigation-bar-in-android/index.md

 ### Adding A Centered Custom Floating Action Button To Bottom Navigation Bar(Android)
-A Floating Action Button varies from other buttons.
-FAB is a circular shape button with a centralized icon that appears in front of all screen content.
-This promotes users action, including adding an item to an existing list.
+Floating Action Button varies from other buttons.
+FAB is a circular shape button with a centralized icon.
+This button appears in front of all screen content.
+It promotes a users action, including adding an item to an existing list.

 ### What we need
 - Have some knowledge in `Kotlin`
-- Know how to create an Android project in `Android Studio`
+- To know process of creating a project in Android Studio
 - Know how to create a bottomNavigationBar

 ### Goal
 - Adding a material design component.
 - Creating a bottom navigation bar.
-- Adding a centered floating action button to a bottom navigation bar.
+- Adding a custom floating action button at the center of a bottom navigation bar.

 ### Introduction
-In this tutorial we are going to learn how to add a custom floating action button to a bottom navigation bar.
+In this article we will create an application that will have a floating action button at the center of a bottom navigation bar.

-A bottom navigation bar is a bar that usually appears at the bottom of a screen.
+A bar that usually appears at the bottom of a screen is called a Bottom Navigation Bar.
 It contains destination icon.
 To make it more appealing, we add a floating action button.

-Floating action button(FAB) is a circular shaped button that has a centered icon in it.
+Floating action button abbreviated as FAB is a circular shaped button that has an icon centred in it.
 It usually appears in front of a screen and performs an action in an application when triggered.

 ### What is a Floating Action Button
 There are three forms of FAB; Regular, Mini and Extended floating action button.
 In this article we are going to focus on the regular FAB centered in a Bottom Navigation Bar.